PrincetonUniversity/multi_gpu_training/README.md

-# Multi-GPU Training with PyTorch and TensorFlow
+# Multi-GPU Training with PyTorch: Data and Model Parallelism

 ## About

-This workshop provides demostrations of multi-GPU training for PyTorch Distributed Data Parallel (DDP) and PyTorch Lightning.
-Multi-GPU training in TensorFlow is demonstrated using `MirroredStrategy`.
+This workshop provides demostrations of multi-GPU training using PyTorch.
+The first part of this workshop will show participants how to optimize single-GPU training.
+We will then illustrate the necessary code changes to enable multi-GPU training using the data-parallel and model-parallel approaches.
+This workshop aims to prepare researchers to use the new H100 GPU nodes as part of Princeton Language and Intelligence.

 ## Setup